ScanNet/cvpr2020workshop/_pages/home.md

   <div class="col-md-12">
     <a href="http://www.cvlibs.net"><img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/andreas_geiger.png" | prepend:site.baseurl }}"></a>
     <p>
-      <b><a href="http://www.cvlibs.net">Andreas Geiger</a></b> is a professor of computer science heading the Autonomous Vision Group (AVG) at the University of Tbingen and the MPI for Intelligent Systems in Tbingen, Germany.
+      <b><a href="http://www.cvlibs.net">Andreas Geiger</a></b> is a professor of computer science heading the Autonomous Vision Group (AVG) at the University of Tubingen and the MPI for Intelligent Systems in Tubingen, Germany.
 His research is focused on 3D scene understanding, reconstruction, motion estimation, generative modeling and sensory-motor control in the context of autonomous systems.
 His work aims to make artificial intelligent systems such as self-driving cars or household robots more autonomous, efficient, robust and safe.
     </p>
   </div>
 </div><br>